dfki-ric/pytransform3d/doc/source/rotations.rst

 describe.

-Here is an overview of the representations and the conversions between them that are available in pytransform.
+Here is an overview of the representations and the conversions between them that are available in pytransform3d.

 .. image:: _static/rotations.svg
    :alt: Rotations
    :align: center

-The following example illustrates the usage of pytransform to perform these conversions.
+The following example illustrates the usage of pytransform3d to perform these conversions.

 .. plot:: ../../examples/plot_compare_rotations.py